 - Industry Knowledge: Consultants are often well-versed in industry trends and benchmarks, offering informed insights and solutions.

-- Change Management: They specialize in guiding organizations through transitions and ensuring smooth implementation of new processes and systems.
+- Change Management: They specialize in guiding organizations through transitions and ensuring the smooth implementation of new processes and systems.

 - Client-Centric Approach: Management consultants tailor their services to meet each client’s unique needs and challenges, ensuring personalized and relevant solutions.